Renzodef/HTML-CSS-JavaScript/README.md

 It contains examples and explanations of intermediate and advanced concepts regarding JavaScript, such as DOM manipulation, Prototype Chain, Hoisting, Callback Queue and Promises.

 ## Markdown
-It contains examples of the basic functions of Markdown, a Web Markup Language used in Github and many other Web Application.
+It contains examples of the basic functions of Markdown, a Web Markup Language used in Github and many others Web Applications.

 ## Node.js Basics
 It contains examples of the basic functions of Node.js, such as asynchronous input/output and HTTP requests.